radical-cybertools/radical.entk/docs/tests.rst

 *****************************
-Unit tests & Functional tests
+Unit tests & Regression tests
 *****************************

 Following are the unit tests and functional tests currently covered in